RonenNess/dcm_pool/README.md

 In this mode the pool will never defrag on its own.
 If you iterate a pool with holes it will just skip the unused objects, and you'll need to call ```pool.Defrag()``` manually when you think its right.

+## Limitations & Tips

+1. The objects you use in pool must have a default constructor.
+2. Allocating new objects will not invoke a constructor call.
+You need to create and call an Init() function manually.
+3. Releasing objects will not invoke a destructor call.
+You need to create and call a Dtor() function manually.
+4. As an extension of the constructor / destructor limitation, if you do implement them they shouldn't do any heavy lifting as they may be called internally.
+5. Implementing a Move Assignment Operator will increase performance significantly.
+6. To maximize the memory-based optimization, don't use the pool to store pointers or references.

+As you can see the limitations above apply to most basic pooling solutions.

 ## How does it work